-A Louisville native, Carl Brazley was a star football player at Seneca High School, then walked on at Western Kentucky University where he earned first team All-OVC and All-American honors as a defensive back in 1978.
-After college, Brazley played a total of 13 years (1980-1992) as a DB and kick and punt returner in the Canadian Football League (CFL) with the Montreal Alouettes, Ottawa Rough Riders and Toronto Argonauts; and in the NFL with the Buffalo Bills, San Diego Chargers and

-Minnesota Vikings.
-He was a CFL All-Star for five consecutive seasons (1982-1986) and in 1983 led the Argonauts to a victory in the Grey Cup and was named the game's MVP.
+CARL BRAZLEY A Louisville native, Carl Brazley was a star football player at Seneca High School, then walked on at Western Kentucky University where he earned first team All-OVC and All-American honors as a defensive back in 1978.
+After college, Brazley played a total of 13 years (1980 to 1992) as a DB and kick and punt returner in the Canadian Football League (CFL) with the Montreal Alouettes, Ottawa Rough Riders and Toronto Argonauts; and in the NFL with the Buffalo Bills, San Diego Chargers and Minnesota Vikings.
+He was a CFL All-Star for five consecutive seasons (1982 to 1986) and in 1983 led the Argonauts to a victory in the Grey Cup and was named the game's MVP.
 After the 1986 season, Brazley played for the San Diego Chargers and was later traded to the Minnesota Vikings.
 He returned to the CFL with Toronto in 1988 and ended his 13-year pro football career with the Argonauts after the 1992 season.
-Brazley and his wife, Jan, have a son, Nikolas, and a daughter, Sunni.
+Brazley currently lives in Louisville and is the owner of New West LLC, one of the nation's largest minority-owned marketing, public relations and advertising firms.
+He and his wife, Jan, have a son, Nikolas, and a daughter, Sunni, son-in-law Steven and grandson, Jude Michael.

-ULYSSES "JUNIOR" BRIDGEMAN

-A native of East Chicago, Ind., Junior Bridgeman helped lead Washington High to a 29-0 record and the 1971 Indiana prep basketball championship, then became a standout guard at the University of Louisville and the NBA.
+ULYSSES "JUNIOR" BRIDGEMAN A native of East Chicago, Ind., Junior Bridgeman helped lead Washington High to a 29-0 record and the 1971 Indiana prep basketball championship, then became a standout guard at the University of Louisville and the NBA.
 He led UofL to a 72-17 record in three seasons and was twice named Missouri Valley Conference Player of the Year as the Cards won two conference titles.
 As a senior in 1975, Bridgeman was named All-American and was drafted by the Los Angeles Lakers where he was immediately involved in a multi-player trade to the Milwaukee Bucks for Kareem Abdul-Jabbar.
 Bridgeman went on to a solid 12-year NBA career as a sixth man, spent mostly with the Bucks.
 He scored 11,517 total points and averaged double figures in scoring for nine consecutive seasons.
 He played in 711 games for Milwaukee, still the most in franchise history.
 His number 2 jersey was retired by the Bucks in 1988.
 Bridgeman is the president of Bridgeman Foods LLC.
 His company owns and operates more than 160 Wendy's and other quick-serve restaurants across the country.